Bradford (Park Avenue) A.F.C.: Association football

 Bradford FC began playing association football in 1895, alternating home Saturdays at Park Avenue with the Northern Union.
 The club shared the West Yorkshire League championship with Hunslet in 1895–96, also winning the Leeds Workpeople's Hospital Cup.
 Bradford played in the FA Amateur Cup in 1896–97, progressing to the FA Cup in 1897–98 and 1898–99.
 It entered the Yorkshire League in 1897–98, finishing next to last, and was banished to Birch Lane the following season, closing down at the end of the 1898–99 season due to mounting losses.

 The success of cross-town neighbours Manningham after switching to association football, (where it was renamed Bradford City A.F.C.), prompted the Northern Union club to abandon rugby in 1907 and apply to join the Football League.
 They were not accepted, instead joining the Southern League (although the club was based in the north) and filling a gap left by Fulham (who joined the Football League).
 Their nearest opponents were Northampton Town, whose ground was 130 miles distant.

 In 1908, Bradford FC was elected to the Second Division of the Football League.
 The club was promoted to the First Division in 1914 after finishing second, and achieved its highest-ever league position (ninth) at the end of the 1914–15 season.
-In 1914, Donald Bell, a man who would go on to win the Victoria Cross, played four games.
+In 1914, Donald Bell, who went on to win the Victoria Cross, played four games.
 At the outbreak of war, he asked to be released to serve.
 Rising to the rank of lieutenant, in 1916 he received the VC for conspicuous bravery on the Somme before being killed five days later.

 After the First World War the club began a steady decline, relegated to the Second Division in 1921 and to the Third Division North in 1922.
 In 1928, the club were the Division 3N champions and were promoted back to the Second Division.
 They were relegated again in 1950, and placed in the Fourth Division after a 1958 reorganisation.
 Although the club won promotion to the Third Division in 1961, they were relegated back to the Fourth Division in 1963.